 Students who are Chinese citizens must also have Permanent Resident status or citizenship status in at least one country other than China in order to be eligible for enrollment for The Beijing Center Semester Program.

 All non-Chinese citizens must obtain a visa to enter China.
 Students studying at TBC for one semester should check off “Short-term study for less than 180 days” as the Major purpose of your visit.
-Students studying at TBC for TWO semesters should check off “Long-term study for over 180 days” as the Major purpose of your visit.
-Before applying for a visa, you will need a passport (that is valid for at least six months beyond your anticipated departure date from China), plus three documents from our office.
+Students studying at TBC for TWO semesters should also check off “Short-term study for over 180 days” as the Major purpose of your visit.
+TBC will help change/extend your visa during your stay in China.
+Before applying for a visa, you will need a passport (that is valid for at least six months beyond your anticipated departure date from China), plus two documents from our office.

 Before applying for a student visa, you will need a valid passport plus three documents from The Beijing Center office in China.
 You cannot apply for your student visa until you receive the documents and specific instructions from TBC.